Stages of Formation

 A discernment retreat is usually 2-3 days.
 If you live near the monastery you may come for a day visit and if you continue to express a desire to discern your vocation with our community you may come back for a retreat.

-Please note: due to the nature of the contemplative life of the monastery and the observance of enclosure, this retreat is only for the woman who is seriously discerning if God is calling her to a contemplative, monastic way of life.
-The structure of the retreat is such for you to grow in intimate communion with God through silence, solitude, prayer and reading.
+Please note: the structure of the retreat is such for you to grow in intimate communion with God through silence, solitude, prayer and reading.
 A discernment retreat is not the same as retreats hosted by active congregations of sisters.
 This retreat is not appropriate for women who are only curious about contemplative life or who think it would be fun to have the experience of a weekend at a monastery.

 While not part of the formation process it is required by our monastery because this experience is of tremendous value for both the aspirant and the community.
 The aspirancy is a period of approximately 2-4 weeks when you live within the enclosure and get a first-hand experience of our way of life.
 The community in turn is able to more authentically evaluate if you are truly seeking God, your maturity and motives which draw you to live our way of life.